-The Archeology Office of the Kansas State Historical Society (KSHS) curates prehistoric and historic archeological specimens from donations, for other state and federal agencies, and materials recovered at KSHS-sponsored archeological research projects.
+The Kansas Historical Society curates prehistoric and historic archeological specimens from donations, for other state and federal agencies, and materials recovered at Historical Society-sponsored archeological research projects.
 The resulting collection is one of the largest and most comprehensive material cultural collections from the Kansas region as it documents more than 10,000 years of human occupation in the central plains.

 - Collections introduction